craftcms/docs/docs/3.x/config/php-constants.md

 ### `CRAFT_EPHEMERAL`

-When defined as `true`, Craft will skip file system permission checks and operations that are not available in an environment with ephemeral storage.
+When defined as `true`, Craft will skip file system permission checks and operations that are not available in an environment with ephemeral or read-only storage.

 ### `CRAFT_LICENSE_KEY`